oracle-livelabs/oic/oic-gen3/common/adapter-functional-details/erp-cloud-adapter-details.md

     ![ERP Cloud Adapter Business Objects](images/trigger-business-objects.png)

-### **When used as a invoke role**
+### **When used in an invoke role**
-- Adapter Configuration wizard supports the ability to invoke SOAP/REST services, simplify invocation of FBDI jobs, and send import files (FBDI/Non-FBDI) to ERP Cloud
+- The Adapter Configuration Wizard supports invoking SOAP and REST services, simplifies the invocation of FBDI jobs, and sends import files (FBDI/non-FBDI) to ERP Cloud.

     ![ERP Cloud Adapter Webservices](images/invoke-business-services.png)

 * ***Query, Create, Update, or Delete Information:*** Provides the standard configuration path for selecting a business object or service.
 This option displays the standard Operations and Response pages.
-Select to browse by business object or service.
-There is a one-to-one correspondence between the business object and service.
+Select this option to browse by business object or service.
+There is a one-to-one correspondence between a business object and a service.
 The service acts on the business document.
 The Adapter supports:

     - Business Objects: Select to browse a list of available business objects.